rwynn/monstache-site/src/advanced.md

 There are Docker images available for Monstache on [Docker Hub](https://hub.docker.com/r/rwynn/monstache/tags/)

-These images are based on Alpine to keep the size down.
-The monstache executables built for these images are built with `CGO=0`.
-Check the Makefile for Monstache on Github for details.
+The first set of images are based on Alpine to keep the size down.
+The monstache executables built for these images are statically linked with `CGO=0`.
+Check the Monstache Makefile on Github for details.

 You can pull and run these images with